rtcci/test/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you succesed the build?
 - [ ] No warnings for build?
 - [ ] Have you ran the unit tests?
-- [ ] Have you ran the integration tests?